biohazard999/Xenial.Framework/docs/guide/layout-builders-advanced-syntax.md

 The benefit of this approach is that IntelliSense is available to guide the layout building process obviating the need to remember all the type names, however it is a much denser syntax which may not be to all tastes.

 ::: tip
-It is perfectly acceptable to mix both initializer and functional style to suit personal preference or team guildines.
+It is perfectly acceptable to mix both initializer and functional style to suit personal preference or team guidelines.
 :::

 ## Inherit from `LayoutBuilder<T>`

 Thus far the `LayoutBuilder<T>` has been used as an instance utilizing the *convention based* registration pattern for the builder.

 By inheriting from `LayoutBuilder<T>` and using the `typed` overload of the `DetailViewLayoutBuilderAttribute` it is possible to reduce additional noise from the syntax.
 This is achieved by inheriting from the `LayoutBuilder<T>` class and changing the registration as shown below.